pokeclicker/pokeclicker-wiki/data/Berries/Kelpsy.md

 ### Possible Planting Formations {#planting}

 Kelpsy has a chance of mutating when [[Berries/Chesto]] and [[Berries/Persim]] are touching an empty plot.
 You can fill your farm in the following way to obtain Kelpsy Berries.
-Purple squares indicate where mutations can occur.
+Purple squares indicate where mutations can occur.  [[Items/Freeze Mulch]] may be used to reduce the need to replant the Chesto and Persim Berries if desired.

 **Base Formation**
 ::: table-mutations